 Halloween is just around the corner and there are plenty of fun Halloween events to enjoy in Singapore!
-For those of us who love horror movies, the last day in October provides the perfect excuse to indulge in some spooky, scary cinema.
-That’s why we’re sharing our favourite fright-night movie picks here, for anyone who like thrills and chills.
-If you’re a litte more faint of heart, feel free to use this as your cheatsheet of flicks to avoid if someone invites you over for Halloween movie night!
+For those of us who love horror movies, 31 October provides the perfect excuse to indulge in some spooky, scary cinema – that’s why we’re sharing our favourite fright-night movie picks here.
+(Or, if scary movies aren’t your thing, use this as a cheatsheet of flicks to avoid if someone invites you to a Halloween movie night!)
 We also have a list of not-so-scary films for those planning a kids’ get-together.
-And finally, don’t miss our roundup of places where you can create your own scary space and buy costumes for trick-or-treat night!
+Finally, don’t miss our roundup of places where you can create your own scary space and buy costumes for trick-or-treat night!

 In the cinema now!